Yerevan: Dance

 Traditional dancing is very popular among Armenians.
 During the cool summertime of the Yerevan city, it is very common to find people dancing in groups at Northern Avenue or Tamanyan Street near the cascade.

 Professional dance groups were formed in Yerevan during the Soviet days.
 The first group was the Armenian Folk Music and Dance Ensemble founded in 1938 by Tatul Altunyan.
 It was followed by the State Dance Ensemble of Armenia in 1958.
 In 1963, the Berd Dance Ensemble was formed.
 The Barekamutyun State Dance Ensemble of Armenia was founded in 1987 by Norayr Mehrabyan.

 The Karin Traditional Song and Dance Ensemble founded in 2001 by Gagik Ginosyan is known for revitalising and performing the ancient Armenian dances of the historical regions of the Armenian Highlands, such as Hamshen, Mush, Sasun, Karin, etc.

 Theatre

 Yerevan is home to many theatre groups, mainly operating under the support of the ministry of culture.
 Theatre halls in the city organise several shows and performances throughout the year.
 Most prominent state-run theatres of Yerevan are the Sundukyan State Academic Theatre, Paronyan Musical Comedy Theatre, Stanislavski Russian Theatre, Hrachya Ghaplanyan Drama Theatre, and the Sos Sargsyan Hamazgayin State Theatre.
 The Edgar Elbakyan Theatre of Drama and Comedy is among the prominent theatres run by the private sector.

-Yerevan is also home to several specialised theatres such as the Tumanyan Puppet Theatre, Yerevan State Pantomime Theatre, and the Yerevan State Marionettes Theatre.
+Yerevan is also home to several specialised theatres such as the Tumanyan Puppet Theatre, Yerevan State Pantomime Theatre, the Yerevan State Marionettes Theatre, and Arten Theatre.